moezmirza/new-P05-Ujret/Development/Sprint 4/readme.md

-# Ujret Mobile Application - Sprint 4
+# Ujret Mobile Application - Sprint 3

-- Build APK of Sprint 4 can be accessed from here [Sprint4_apk](https://drive.google.com/file/d/1jpODb8AjX9qQ3Z7fdhiJEAYfMXDjw966/view?usp=sharing)
+- Build APK of Sprint 3 can be accessed from here [Sprint3_apk](https://drive.google.com/file/d/1SckVFuCBaBSO7WeeKYl8fLE_JNeW1mjw/view?usp=sharing)
-- Demo video of sprint-4 can be accessed from here [Sprint4_Demo-video]()
+- Demo video of sprint-3 can be accessed from here [Sprint3_Demo-video](https://drive.google.com/file/d/1dXOEqxaMrzDU_S0XrD1OYqb-hW4IqxX_/view?usp=sharing)

+Please Note the following details before Accessing Apk
+- The app app needs an active internet connection on the device to run smoothly.
-Please Note that the backend will not restart until a call is manually made on this endpoint [https://ujret-backend-node.onrender.com/api/v1](https://ujret-backend-node.onrender.com/api/v1); that's because the backend is deployed on Render free service, which requires a call to start it.
-Else backend takes 40-50 seconds to start on free service of render.
+- The backend will not restart auto if backend is inactive for 24+ hours, in that case a call should be manually made on this endpoint [https://ujret-backend-node.onrender.com/api/v1](https://ujret-backend-node.onrender.com/api/v1) to start server, that's because the backend is deployed on Render free service, which requires a call to start it.
+If a manual call is not made, the backend takes 40-50 seconds to start on the free service of render which in case delays loading on app slash screen.
+- To login to Test Users, you can access system through any of the given creds.

+   1) +923099126977
+   browniangamer@gmail.com
+   Test@123
+   2) +923096809637
+   jahanzaibkhursheed2002@gmail.com
+   Test@123

 ## Welcome to the repository for the Ujret Mobile Application.
 This document provides an overview of the project progress, setup instructions, and additional information.